 Tips and Tricks

 • Ideally use a pie dish with lower sides, since the filling doesn’t come up so high in a taller pie pan.
 This creates a much prettier presentation.
+It’s less like a lemon meringue pie and more like a lemon curd tart.

 • Freeze the pie for 15 minutes to shock the curd and prevent it from continuing to cook.